 Capital gains derived from the sale of employee shares are generally tax free.
-However, if the valuation formula under which the shares are allocated to the employee changes in an exit scenario within five years, only part of the sales proceeds are treated as a tax free capital gain.
-The increase in value caused by changing the valuation formula is treated as taxable salary income (Übergewinn).
+However, if the valuation formula under which the shares are allocated to the employee changes in an exit scenario, only part of the sales proceeds are treated as a tax free capital gain.
+The increase in value caused by changing the valuation formula is treated as taxable salary income (Übergewinn), particularly if the exit happens within five years since allocation.